AdityaB2007/iskcon-website/README.md

 ## Acknowledgements

-Special thanks to the New Vraja Dham community for their moral support, encouragement, and continued service.<br>
+Special thanks to ISKCON Baton Rouge center for their moral support and encouragement in this endeavor, as well as their continued service to the community.<br>
 All glories to Śrīla Prabhupāda.

 ---